-The establishment of a One-Stop delivery system is a cornerstone of the reforms contained in Title I of the Workforce Investment Act.
+The establishment of a One-Stop delivery system is a cornerstone of the reforms contained in Title I of the Workforce Innovation and Opportunity Act.
 The One-Stop system is designed to enhance access to services and improve long-term employment outcomes for individuals seeking assistance.
-The regulations define the system as consisting of one or more comprehensive, physical One-Stop center(s) in a local area that provide the core services specified in WIA.
-Describe the One-Stop delivery system in the local Workforce Investment Area.
+The regulations define the system as consisting of one or more comprehensive, physical One-Stop center(s) in a local area that provide the core services specified in WIOA.